Scotland is famed for its spellbinding landscapes, characterised by mountains, forests, and of course, lochs.

 If you’re wondering what exactly a “loch” is, it’s simple.
-The Gaelic word “loch” translates to “lake” in Scotland, though it also refers to sea inlets too.
+The Gaelic word “loch” translates to “lake”, though it also refers to sea inlets too.
 There are tens of thousands of lochs across the country, so it can be tricky knowing which ones to go to.

 1. Loch Ness

 But that isn’t exactly what Loch Ness is famous for.
 You might already know that it is allegedly home to one of Scotland’s mythical beasts.
 For centuries, rumours of the “Loch Ness Monster” have attracted curious travellers from far and wide.
 Who knows, you might catch sight of “Nessie” yourself!

 2. Loch Lomond

 Legendary Loch Lomond is a true Scottish gem.
 It also happens to be the largest inland body of water, by surface area, in the UK.
 You can reach the loch within an hour’s drive from Glasgow and when you do, you’ll find yourself in a natural wonderland.